 On top of that, as the fire services tell you, fit a smoke alarm.
 Make sure it works.

-How To Stop A Tumble Dryer From Bursting Into Flames
+Stop Your Tumble Dryer From Bursting Into Flames

 Clean the filters!

 Do these very regularly, most manufacturers say to do it after every use, they say that for a reason not just for fun.